thisMatter.comMoneyInsurance

 Another basic requirement for a private insurance company to insure a risk is that the total payout would have to be fairly predictable in a large sample of the population.
 Although there would be some variation in total losses from year to year, these losses should not deviate too much from the mean over time.
 To be predictable, both the frequency and the severity of losses should be calculable.
 Since these calculations rely on the law of large numbers, there would have to be a large number of exposure units, the basic items that are insured.
 Without accurate forecasting, an economical premium cannot be calculated.

-The law of large numbers is based on the observation that the greater the number of events that have a given or observed probability, the less the observed frequency will deviate from the expected frequency.
+The law of large numbers is based on the observation that the greater the number of events with a given or observed probability, the less the observed frequency will deviate from the expected frequency.
 As a simple example, consider the tossing of a fair coin.
 The chance, in any 1 toss, that it will come up heads or tails is 50/50, but if the coin were tossed 10 times, there is a small possibility that all 10 flips will yield heads.
 Even if it is not all heads or all tails, there is a very good chance that the observed frequency will deviate significantly from the expected 50/50 chance.
 However, if the coin were flipped 1 million times, then heads and tails will be more nearly equal.

 Because most catastrophic losses, such as floods, earthquakes, and war, occur erratically, and usually with great destruction, both the frequency of occurrence and the severity of losses cannot be accurately forecasted, and, thus, catastrophic losses are usually not insured by private companies.
+Moreover, catastrophes frequently cause losses for many members of a group, thereby negating the benefit of pooling losses, since many members of an insured group may suffer extensive losses at the same time.

 Underwriting and Adverse Selection

 Insurance companies, like most companies, have competition.
 The better that an insurance company can calculate risks, the lower the premiums that it can charge and still make a profit.
 One way to do this is by underwriting, which is the selection and classification of insurance applicants according to the probable payout for that class.
+Actuaries set the insurance rates, while the underwriter decides which class the insurance applicant belongs.

 For instance, it is observed that some people have more auto accidents than others.
 By classifying people according to the observed risk of accident, a lower premium can be charged to safe drivers and higher premiums to reckless drivers.
 If the same premium was charged for both types of drivers, then the premium charged would be higher for the safe drivers and lower for the reckless drivers than it would otherwise be.
 In other words, the safe drivers would be partially subsidizing the reckless drivers.
 In a competitive industry, subsidization will be eliminated because if 1 insurance company were charging the same premium for all drivers, then another insurance company would start selling cheaper insurance only to the safer drivers.
 Then the safe drivers would choose the cheaper insurance, and the company that was charging the same rate would lose its source of subsidy, and would be forced to charge a higher premium to the reckless drivers.
 Subsidization can only exist if the law forces insurance companies to charge the same premium to different classes with a different risk profile.
 Such is the case with sex discrimination.
-Although young men have more accidents than young women, the insurance companies cannot use sex as a factor in calculating premiums—thus, young women partially subsidize the premiums for young men.
+Although young men have more accidents than young women, the insurance companies cannot use sex as a factor in calculating premiums — thus, young women partially subsidize the premiums for young men.

 Insurance companies have devised various methods for more accurately rating the risk profile of certain classes of people.
 Thus, factors used to determine premiums for automobile insurance include the number of points on a driver's record and the number of accidents caused by the driver in the past.